jaeyk/comp_thinking_social_science/docs/05_data_product_development.md

 If you used a function from other packages, you need to reference it in the following way: `#' @importFrom <package> <function>`

+Many of us, use `%>%` operator.
+If you want to add this to your documentation, do `usethis::use_pipe()`.

 3. Document (**man**)

+This documentation is for the function manual.

 ```r